-Diabetes is a big problem in Aboriginal and Torres Straight Islanders.
+Diabetes is a big problem in Aboriginal and Torres Strait Islanders.
 About 1 in 3 people will get diabetes.
-Watch the short video below to learn about the benefits of the National Diabetes Service Scheme (NDSS).
+Watch the short video below to learn about the benefits of the National Diabetes Services Scheme (NDSS).

 Diabetes medicine won’t fix or cure your diabetes.
 Help it work better by eating healthy, being active and being a healthy weight to keep your sugar (glucose) levels normal and your body strong.

 If you have any worries about diabetes, check the symptoms below and find out more from your Aboriginal Health Worker, Health Clinic/Community Centre, Aboriginal Medical Service or doctor.